 "At that point, I already used social media to express myself," she explains, "and making songs was something that felt like another aspect of expressing who I was."
 Although Maia cites kindred musical spirit Rex Orange County an influence, she stresses the personalness of her music above all else: "Writing music feels like a diary entry to me -- a way to keep track of my thoughts.
 I'm too concerned with sounds or styles, just writing what makes sense to me."

-Maia has built a remarkable bond with her audience entirely on the strength of her resonant songwriting and unaffected presence.
-Her 2018 debut EP plum blossom clocked more than 100 million streams on Spotify alone -- not bad for songs recorded by herself in her parents' guest room.
-Less than a year later, she's now amassing millions of followers and subscribers across YouTube, TikTok, and Instagram, making a point of using her ever-growing platform to speak out on issues close to her heart.
-"As a young bisexual woman of color from a family of immigrants, a lot of current events directly affect who I am," says Maia, who's mixed Chinese-American.
+Her first EP, plum blossom, was released in 2018 right around the time when she graduated high school and decided to focus on music full-time.
+The EP clocked more than 100 million streams on Spotify alone -- not bad for songs recorded by herself in her parents' guest room.
+Since then she's sold out her US tour, is amassing millions of streams per day across DSP's and gained millions of followers and subscribers across YouTube, TikTok, and Instagram, making a point of using her ever-growing platform to speak out on issues close to her heart.
+"As a young bisexual woman of color from a family of immigrants, a lot of current events directly affect who I am," says maia, who's mixed Chinese-American.
 "I firmly believe it's my obligation and opportunity to speak on issues that affect us all."

-In her constant questioning and engaging with the world around her, mxmtoon has attained an undeniable solidarity with her listeners, ultimately providing some much-needed solace for the shy, the sensitive, the routinely underrepresented.
-"When I listen to the album, it feels like a musical of the things I've gone through and the life inside my head," says Maia.
+With dawn serving as a first installment in a two-part EP project, mxmtoon has attained an undeniable solidarity with her listeners, ultimately providing some much-needed solace for the shy, the sensitive, the routinely underrepresented.
+"When I listen to my first album, it feels like a musical of the things I've gone through and the life inside my head," says Maia.
 "I hope people come away from it feeling like the songs belong to them too -- like now there's a piece of art in the world that speaks to their own experiences, even if they'd always felt like they were alone."